ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 * Regarding data generation:
     1. Proprietary tool based on image processing developed exclusively for generating hand-drawn data for the 3W Dataset;
-    1. Each variable hand-drawn on its own chart by a expert.
+    1. Each variable was hand-drawn on its own chart by an expert.
 An example is shown in Fig. 2;
     1. Automated digitization of time series via scanning graphs printed on paper.
 * Regarding labeling:
     1. From expert markings on the graphs printed on paper.